 Caring for a Bee Sting

 If you believe that your pet has been stung by a bee, the first step is to stay calm.
-Visually inspect the site of the perceived bee sting and see if you can remove the stinger by dragging a credit card quickly across the pet's skin to flick the stinger out.
+Visually inspect the site of the perceived bee sting and see if you can remove the stinger by gently dragging a credit card quickly across the pet's skin to flick the stinger out.
+Do not use tweezers, as these will squeeze the sting and can force more venom into the skin.
 Removing the stinger may reduce the amount of venom the pet receives and can lessen the symptoms of the sting.

 If your dog has never been stung by a bee before and you are concerned about the possibility of an allergic reaction, it is important to act fast.
 Pets often develop allergic reactions very quickly and if you wait for one to arise, it may be too late to treat it effectively.
 Therefore, the pet should be taken to the vet at the first sign of bee sting.